Speaking of Babies

 “You are absolutely loathsome, Edgarmetheus!
 I can’t believe you would say such a terrible thing.
 Do you really want to see me die?”

-“Of course not,” he declared, rubbing at his sore arm.
-He stared at the angry woman as if he felt she had lost her mind completely.
+“Of course not,” he insisted, rubbing at his sore arm.
+He stared at the angry woman as if she had lost her mind completely.
 “I have no desire to see you die.
 You’re taking this all wrong, Amora.”

 She repeated his callous statement so he could hear it aloud for himself.
 “You could always die and get out of it?”